raviraju/Enroute-Genie/README.md

 ```

 ## Project Source Code
-1. **[extractCities.py](src/extractCities.py)** : extract NER locations from blogsUrls for every pair of popular destinations
+1. **[extractCities.py](src/extractCities.py)** : extract NER locations from blogs for every pair of popular destinations
    + read **input/california.json** - collection of destinations from Google results of query : https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=popular+cities+in+california
    ```
    ["Anaheim", "Avalon", "Bakersfield", "Berkeley", "Beverly Hills", "Big Bear Lake", "Carlsbad", "Fresno", "Fremont", ...]
    ```
-   + for every pair of destinations the query : 'places to visit between '  + city_a  + ' and '  + city_b + ' blogs' result links collected
+   + for every pair of destinations the query : 'places to visit between '  + city_a  + ' and '  + city_b + ' blogs' result links collected using [GoogleScraper](https://github.com/NikolaiT/GoogleScraper)
-   + for every bloglink content was extracted using beautiful soup
+   + for every bloglink content was extracted using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
-   + extracted text content was tagged with NER LOCATION using StandfordCoreNLP
+   + extracted text content was tagged with NER LOCATION using [StandfordCoreNLP](https://github.com/hhsecond/corenlp_pywrap)
    + output were recorded into json files for a pair city_a  + '_and_'  + city_b + '.json',
     these can be found in **data/output_candidate_location_from_blogs_using_NER/california/**
     ```